Glienicke/Nordbahn: Situation

 Glienicke/Nordbahn is located on the northern outskirts of Berlin.
-The addition "Nordbahn" (Northern Railway) is based on the proximity to the 19th century-built railway line Berlin-Stralsund, the Prussian Northern Railway.
+The addition of "Nordbahn" (Northern Railway) refers to the proximity to the 19th century-built railway line Berlin-Stralsund, the Prussian Northern Railway.
 The town is bordered to the south and west by the district Reinickendorf of Berlin (localities Frohnau, Hermsdorf (Berlin) and Lübars) and Schönfließ, Mühlenbecker Land.
 Between 1961 and 1990 was situated at the eastern border of the Berlin Wall.
 The village is a typical Angerdorf (meadow) of the Mark Brandenburg.
 The highest point of the village is the "Langeberg" with 55 m.ü.NN.

 From Glienicke there are 10 mi to Oranienburg, 25 mi to Potsdam, 180 mi to Stralsund near the Baltic See, 180 mi to Hamburg and 90 mi to Cottbus.